AI-Powered Root Cause Analysis — From War Rooms to Instant Answers

 DeepXplore’s Approach: Intelligence Over Investigation

 DeepXplore takes a fundamentally different approach to incident resolution.
-Instead of asking engineers to manually correlate logs, traces, and metrics across dozens of dashboards, DeepXplore’s AI-driven root cause analysis pinpoints the source of anomalies in seconds rather than hours.
-The platform automatically correlates performance issues with your own data—combining Telemetry, Knowledge, and Change Systems into a unified causal graph.
+Instead of asking engineers to manually correlate logs, traces, and metrics across dozens of dashboards, DeepXplore’s Root Cause Analysis pinpoints the source of anomalies in seconds rather than hours.
+Investigations run against an organization knowledge graph—a structured map of repositories, microservices, dependencies, and runtime topology—and combine telemetry, knowledge, and change systems with timeline correlation so agents know blast radius before they fetch evidence.

 When an anomaly is detected, DeepXplore reconstructs the full context of what changed and why behaviour degraded.
-It ingests deployment events, configuration changes, infrastructure scaling actions, and code commits, then maps them against the timeline of performance deviation.
+It ingests deployment events, configuration changes, infrastructure scaling actions, and code commits, then maps them against the timeline of performance deviation and the services in your estate graph.
 The result is a set of clear, ranked explanations—not a wall of correlated alerts, but a prioritised list of probable causes with supporting evidence, delivered directly to the team that owns the affected service.

 This eliminates the war-room dynamic entirely.
 There is no need to assemble engineers from five teams at 3:00 AM to debate whether the problem is in the network, the database, or the application layer.
 DeepXplore has already narrowed the field and presented its findings.
 Teams bring their data; DeepXplore brings the intelligence—freeing senior engineers to build product, not chase incidents.